MicrosoftDocs/sdk-api/sdk-api-src/content/wininet/nf-wininet-internetconnecta.md

 ### -param dwContext [in]

 Pointer to a variable that contains an application-defined value that is used to identify the application context for the returned handle in callbacks.

-#### - lpszUsername [in]

-Pointer to a <b>null</b>-terminated string that specifies the name of the user to log on.
-If this parameter is <b>NULL</b>, the function uses an appropriate default.
-For the FTP protocol, the default is "anonymous".

 ## -returns